dxlebxnks/ActiveDirectoryHomeLab/README.md

 <h2>Monitoring</h2>

-- Event Viewer
-- Performance Monitor
-- WireShark
+- Event Viewer: For monitoring system and security logs within Windows Server.
+- PerfMon: For monitoring performance metrics on the server.

 <p align="center">
 Launch the utility: <br/>